pixotchi/Pixotchi-PassNFT/README.md

 ## License

-This project is licensed under the MIT License.
+Licensed under the MIT License.
+See the `LICENSE` file at the project root for details.

+---

+**Built with ❤️ for the Pixotchi community**